Skip to Content

 • Give your garden at least 12” of additional space on the front and sides.

-Each Pre-Planned Garden comes with a Garden Map that will provide you with a layout for the optimal planting arrangement.
 If you need to make adjustments for your unique garden space, that's not a problem!
 Generally, the best strategy for designing a garden is to plant your tallest plants in the back, and transition to lower plants in the middle, and lowest plants and groundcover in the front.
-That way, you’ll be able to see all of your plants in bloom.

 • Dig a hole for each plant that’s about the same depth, and twice as wide, as its pot.